-Neighbors: We strive to talk about the people that we serve with dignity.
-For this reason, we often refer to them as "neighbors" as it conveys respect by emphasizing the fact that people who are in need of food assistance are first and foremost just that-people.
+Neighbors: We strive to talk about the people we serve with dignity.
+For this reason, we often refer to them as "neighbors" as it conveys respect by emphasizing the fact that people who need food assistance are first and foremost just that-people.